 Website testing at the University of Colorado Boulder

-Since the spring of 2015, I have worked with the University of Colorado at Boulder in the Accessibility and Usability Testing Lab (AUL) so that they can ensure their websites are compliant with the ADA, and other disability access laws.
-I have worked with them mainly on running screen reader tests with the NVDA screen reader on internal sites and products the university would like to ensure are usable.
-I am able to give feedback that other testers can’t give as easily, since I have worked in web apps in industry, and study computer science.
-Also, my volunteer work on the NVDA screen reader project gives me insights into how accessibility should work, and allows me to understand why screen readers respond in the way they do to certain things.
-I have also spent time studying WCAG2, WAI-ARIA, and other web technologies, so I can help diagnose accessibility problems, rather than simply say that the website has some issue.
-I can give feedback that saves programmers and web developers time while fixing a website.
+From the spring of 2015, until the Spring of 2018, I worked with the University of Colorado at Boulder in the Accessibility and Usability Testing Lab (AUL).
+The goal of the AUL was to ensure university websites are compliant with the ADA, and other disability access laws, and to promote accessibility on campus IT resources.
+I worked with them mainly on running screen reader tests with the NVDA screen reader on internal sites and products the university would like to ensure are usable.
+I am able to give feedback that other testers can't give as easily, as an arttifact of my industry web development experience and computer science background.
+Also, my volunteer work on the NVDA screen reader project gave me insight into how screen readers work.
+I also spent time studying WCAG2, WAI-ARIA, and other web technologies, which expanded my value as a consultant.
+I gave feedback that saved programmers and web developers time while fixing a website.